sagar-developer08/burningtree/content/index.md

 ---main
 images:
-  - src: /hero.jpg
+  - src: /robot.png
     alt: my photo
-  - src: /hero-mobile.jpg
+  - src: /round.gif
     alt: my photo
 ---

-# <Typewriter>Carl Hanson</Typewriter>
+# <Typewriter>Burning Tree</Typewriter>

-# *Web Developer* <span>&</span> *Growth Consultant*
+# *Software Development* <span>&</span> *Digital marketing*

 <Sep size={12} />

-Sometimes five Imprimaturs are seen together dialogue-wise in the piazza of one title-page, complimenting and ducking each to other with their shaven reverences, whether the author, who stands by in perplexity at the foot of his epistle, shall to the press or to the sponge.
+At Burning Tree, we are more than just a company - we are a force that ignites growth and fuels success.
+As a forward-thinking organization, we understand the importance of staying ahead in today's rapidly evolving business landscape.
+That's why we specialize in providing cutting-edge solutions that empower businesses to soar to new heights.

 ---achievements
-- number: 6+
+- number: 4+
-  text: Years of experience
+  text: Years of Industry
 - number: 60+
   text: Projects Completed
-- number: 5
+- number: 100%
-  text: OpenSource Libraries
+  text: Satisfactory Clients
+- number: 40+
+  text: 40+ Team Member
 ---